ekaputri1506/project_management_01_renni/README.md

 My project management to create activity, PERT, risk, and cost.
 I designed these to implement PMP and PRINCE2 in my daily career activity as an aircraft engineer, data scientist, and business analyst.

-Please download or fork all my files to your computer to open it.</br>
+Please download or fork all my files to your computer to open it.
+Then open it using *Google Chrome/Mozilla/other browser (for html).</br>
+Or using pdf reader (for *.pdf).
 I designed and created this analysis using HTML, CSS and Primavera P6.

-E-mail: renniekaputri15@gmail.com </br>
+E-mail: renniekaputri15@gmail.com
-Phone: +62-81905146181 (Indonesia)
+WA/Mobile: +62-81905146181